Section 179 Amendments

 The Stimulus Acts

-Following are the various Stimulus Acts that have been enacted over the years, as well as an explanation of the impact each had on Section 179 and Bonus Depreciation.
+Let’s walk through the significant Stimulus Acts enacted over the years, and understand the impact each had on Section 179 and Bonus Depreciation.

 In order to address concerns regarding a slowing economy, President Bush asked Congress to come up with an Economic Stimulus Plan that would benefit both consumers and businesses, and Congress responded with a comprehensive economic stimulus package.
 On February 13, 2008, President Bush signed H.R.
 5140, otherwise known as the ‘Economic Stimulus Act of 2008’.